April 2026 – Page 2 – gstcomplianceexperts

 So, to answer the question clearly: What is a GST audit and who needs it?

-• A GST audit is a review of your GST records and returns to verify correct tax computation and compliance.
+• A GST audit is a review of your GST records and returns to verify the correct computation of tax and compliance.

 • The GST department can also audit any business if there are anomalies or risk‑based triggers.